-Having broken up (in a way) at the end of season 1, the first season ends with Stede returning to pirate life having found peace with who he is.
+After Stede and Blackbeard broke up (in a way) at the end of season 1, the first season ends with Stede returning to his pirate companions having found peace with who he is.

 “So he started to feel, obviously, physically — by being very severely wounded — and then emotionally, by finding someone that he felt love from and love toward,” Darby told Indiewire.
 “I think he’s heading back out to sea just because he’d never felt so alive in his life when he was practically dead.
 So I think he’s obviously going to look for Ed, but really the other thing he’s going to look for is getting the gang back together, getting the ship, and feeling love in whatever capacity that means to him.”

-Unfortunately he’ll have his work cut out for him, since Ed went completely the other way following their breakup.
-His final actions in the season 1 finale involve returning to the Blackbeard he once was, and hardening himself against the world: He cuts off Izzy’s toes and feeds them to him, maroons members of Stede’s crew he doesn’t have use for, and even lashes out violently at those he does.
+Unfortunately, he’ll have his work cut out for him, since Ed went completely the other way following their breakup.
+He finishes out season 1 finale by returning to the Blackbeard persona he once was, and hardening himself against the world: He cuts off Izzy’s toes and feeds them to him, maroons members of Stede’s crew he doesn’t have use for, and even lashes out violently at those he does.